zrmartin71/THM_Write-Ups/Network_Services_Tasks3&4.md

 4.)
 What comes up as the name of the machine?

-On this part assumed that the name of the machine was POLOSMB based on the information provided in the OS Information section.
-Theres probably a better way to find this, but this worked for me.
+This part assumed that the name of the machine was POLOSMB based on the information provided in the OS Information section.
+There's probably a better way to find this, but this worked for me.

 ![image](https://user-images.githubusercontent.com/54414820/111886411-ac666b80-89a3-11eb-9b06-33195aa82392.png)